wbamberg/idl-reference/docs/mozIStorageService.md

 The connection object returned by this function is not threadsafe.
 You must
 use it only from the thread you created it from.

-@param aDatabaseFile
-       A nsIFile that represents the database that is to be opened.

-@returns a mozIStorageConnection for the requested database file.

 @throws NS_ERROR_OUT_OF_MEMORY
         If allocating a new storage object fails.